-There is an Emergency Stop (e-stop) button; it is located on the control panel above the freezer.
-In event of an emergency (e.g. major product jam or unexpected stoppage), during normal operating mode or in cleaning mode, operators can shut down the freezer within seconds.
-The solenoid valves that control CO2 injection will fail closed to prevent further CO2 injection, and the conveyor belt and circulating fans will stop.
-The exhaust will continue to run after the e-stop is activated, to ensure the proper removal of carbon dioxide vapor.
-To re-start freezer turn the fan, conveyor, and instrument power buttons to the off position.
-Once all three are OFF, then turn each back to the on position.
+There are a total of three Emergency Stop (e-stop) buttons; they are located on the control panel, and at each end of the freezer.
+In event of an emergency, operators can shut down the freezer within seconds.
+Both solenoid valves (SV-103 and SV-300) will fail closed to prevent further CO2 injection, and the conveyor belt and circulating fans will stop.
+The exhaust will continue to run after the e-stop is activated, to ensure the proper removal of CO2 vapor.
+Should the solenoid valves (SV-103 and SV-300), NOT properly close, then the shut-off valve (main valve) on the CO2 supply line at the freezer can be closed manually until the problem is resolved.
+In the event of a major product jam-up, belt jam-up, or other unexpected stoppage, the operator should make use of the E-stop.

-Freezer Door Interlock
+Upper Freezer Door Interlock

-Limit switches monitor the open/close status of the freezer doors.
-The safety-rated limit switches are wired normally open to prevent the circulating fans and cryogen from activating when the doors are open.
-When the doors close, the limit switch contacts also close, energizing the circulating fans and the cryogenic solenoid valves.
-If the doors are opened during operation, the circulating fans (3 module freezers only) and CO2 injection will stop.
+Limit switches monitor the open/close status of the upper freezer doors.
+The safety-rated limit switches are wired normally open to prevent the circulating fans and CO2 injection from activating when the doors are open.
+When the doors close, the limit switch contacts also close, energizing the circulating fans and the CO2 injection solenoid valves.
+If the doors are opened during operation, the circulating fans and CO2 injection will stop.